apache/cloudstack-documentation/source/plugins/cloudstack-kubernetes-service.rst

    # kubectl --kubeconfig /custom/path/kube.config proxy

-Once the proxy is running user can open the following URL in the browser to open the dashboard,
+Once the proxy is running, users can open the following URL in the browser to access the dashboard,

 .. parsed-literal::